Samantha J

-Samantha Gonsalves (born 10 October 1996), better known by her stage name Samantha J, is a Jamaican model, singer and songwriter signed to Columbia Records.
-She is known for her 2013 hit, "Tight Skirt", which has topped international charts.
-She released an international single in 2015 called "League of My Own" featuring Dej Loaf.
+Samantha Gonsalves (born 10 October 1996), better known by her stage name Samantha J, is a Jamaican model, singer and songwriter She signed with Columbia Records to release her 2013 single, "Tight Skirt".

 Samantha Gonsalves was born in Kingston, Jamaica to parents of Portuguese and Jewish descent.
 She resides in Saint Ann Parish and attended the Heinz Simonitsch School in Saint James Parish.
 She was discovered by the Si Mi Yah Agency, while attending a model & talent casting in Ocho Rios.

 In 2016, she was featured in the single "Light It Up", a song by Norwegian duo Marcus & Martinus.
-The song charted both in Norway and Sweden peaking at #9 on the Norwegian VG-lista chart and number 23 on the Swedish Sverigetopplistan chart.
+The song charted both in Norway and Sweden peaking at No. 9 on the Norwegian VG-lista chart and number 23 on the Swedish Sverigetopplistan chart.